oSoc20/hyf-almuni-backend/README.md

 # hyf-almuni-backend
-RESTful API created with express and mongoose for the [frontend](https://github.com/oSoc20/hyf-alumni)
+RESTful API created with express and mongoose for this => [frontend](https://github.com/oSoc20/hyf-alumni-frontend)

 ## Installation